XSockets/XSockets.NET-4.0/README.md

 ----------
 ## Fallback
-To use the fallback in XSockets you have to have OWIN, .NET 4.5 and WebAPI.
+To use the fallback in XSockets you have to have .NET 4.5 and WebAPI.

-    TODO
+###Setup
+To install the fallback use the `Package Manager Console` or another `Nuget` tool

+    Install-Package XSockets.Fallback

+All you need to do now is to add the fallback `JavaScript` as a reference.
+Add the reference before the other XSockets JavaScript reference like this

+    <script src="XSockets.WebAPI.fallback.latest.js"></script>
+    <script src="XSockets.latest.js"></script>

 ----------

 ##Performance & Scaling